boxyhq/jackson/README.md

   }
 };

+let apiController;
+let oauthController;
 // Please note that the initialization of @boxyhq/saml-jackson is async, you cannot run it at the top level
 // Run this in a function where you initialise the express server. async function init() {
   const ret = await require('@boxyhq/saml-jackson')(opts);
-  const apiController = ret.apiController;
+  apiController = ret.apiController;
-  const oauthController = ret.oauthController;
+  oauthController = ret.oauthController;
 }

 // express.js middlewares needed to parse json and x-www-form-urlencoded